 Because the control circuitry cannot operate on just 1 mV, the converter must derive its power supply from its own output.
-As long as the amount of converted energy per cycle exceeds the power required by the control circuitry, gate drivers, and leakage (including storage capacitors), the output voltage will remain high enough to maintain functionality.
-If the input power remains too low for too long, then the output voltage will discharge below the minimum level required for operation.
-Works such as [5],[19],[16],[18] use self-start techniques to recover after this happens.
-The lowest self-start voltage reported was ±5 mV and requires special startup circuitry.
-In this work, with the typical operating voltage of just ± 1 mV, the need for self-start is avoided by putting the DC-DC converter into a low-power hibernation state that sustains V{OUT} for several weeks when there is insufficient power available from the TEG.
-A timing-based technique determines when the input voltage is too low to sustain operation, at which point the switching frequency-controlled by the novel delay line-is reduced to just 0.2 Hz, reducing the total quiescent power to just 255 pW, including capacitor leakage.
+As long as the amount of converted energy per cycle exceeds the power required by the control circuitry, gate drivers, and leakage (including $C{OUT}$ ), the output voltage will remain high enough to maintain functionality.
+If the input power remains too low for too long, then the output voltage will discharge below the minimum level required for operation (1.5 V).
+Works such as [5],[16],[18],[19] use self-start techniques to recover after this happens.
+The lowest self-start voltage reported was $\pm 5$ mV and requires special startup circuitry.
+In this work, with the typical operating voltage of just $\pm 1$ mV, the need for selfstart is avoided by putting the DC-DC converter into a lowpower hibernation state that sustains $V{OUT}$ for several weeks when there is insufficient power available from the TEG ( $V{OUT}$ must be precharged to a minimum of 1.5 V at initial deployment).
+A timing-based technique detects when the input voltage is too low to sustain operation, at which point the switching frequency-controlled by the novel delay line-is reduced to just 0.2 Hz, reducing the total quiescent power to just 255 pW, including capacitor leakage.